 - Western Australia

-Are new zealand citizens eligible for the First Home Owners Grant?
+Are new zealand citizens eligible for the First Home Owners Grant and other waivers?

 The Australian government’s First Home Owners Grant (FHOG) and other benefits are available for permanent residents, as if they were citizens of Australia.

 The Australian Department of Immigration automatically grants New Zealanders living in Australia a Special Category Visa (SCV).